martinmoene/expected-lite/README.md

 expected<>: Allows to modify its error expected<>: Allows to move its error expected<>: Allows to observe its error as unexpected<>
-expected<>: Allows to observe its value if avialable, or obtain a specified value otherwise expected<>: Allows to move its value if avialable, or obtain a specified value otherwise expected<>: Provides relational operators
+expected<>: Allows to observe its value if available, or obtain a specified value otherwise expected<>: Allows to move its value if available, or obtain a specified value otherwise expected<>: Provides relational operators
 ...
 ```